Inhibition of spread of typical bipartite and genuine multiparty entanglement in response to disorder: Introduction

 In this paper, we investigate entanglement properties~\cite{RevModPhys.81.865,guhne2009entanglement,Das_2016} of randomly generated bipartite and tripartite pure and mixed quantum states, with and without disorder.
 The case without disorder has, e.g., been considered in~\cite{PhysRevLett.71.1291,PhysRevLett.72.1148,PhysRevLett.77.1,PhysRevA.74.062314,Dahlsten_2007, Serafini_2007,PhysRevA.84.052321, Muller2012,DeelanCunden2013,Dahlsten_2014,doi:10.1063/1.5119950}.
 We anticipate a situation where noise from the environment, during the preparation of the state for feeding a quantum circuit or during the evolution of the state through the circuit, gathers as disorder in the parameters of the state written as a superposition over the computational basis.
 Noise typically acts with a preferred basis, and we assume that basis in our case to be the computational basis, which in turn justifies the building up of disorder in the parameters of the state written in that basis.
 The random bipartite and tripartite states are chosen Haar uniformly.
 The disorder is inferred as quenched, and assumed to be spread according to Gaussian, uniform, or Cauchy-Lorentz distributions~\cite{Gentle2012}.

 Quantum entanglement is the existence of states of several separated systems that cannot be created by only local quantum operations and classical communication (LOCC) between the systems ~\cite{Einstein1935,schrodinger_1935,PhysRevA.40.4277}.
 There are a large number of measures of entanglement of both bipartite and multipartite quantum states.
 However, not many of them are computable.
 We use the concurrence ~\cite{PhysRevLett.78.5022,PhysRevLett.80.2245} to measure bipartite entanglement and the computable entanglement monotone of Jungnitsch, Moroder, and G{\" u}hne (JMG)~\cite{Otfried} for measuring genuine multiparticle entanglement.
-We find that the introduction of quenched disorder in multiparty quantum state parameters generically inhibits the spread of quenched averaged entanglement for typical states of the multiparty systems considered.
+We find that the introduction of disorder in multiparty quantum state parameters generically inhibits the spread of average entanglement for typical states of the multiparty systems considered.
 The considerations are restricted to two- and three-qubit states, of both pure and noisy varieties.

 The rest of the paper is arranged as follows.
-In Sec.~\ref{II}, we briefly discuss the probability distributions from which the random numbers have been chosen and the measures employed to compute quantum entanglement.
-A short discussion of quenched disorder and quenched averaging is given there.
+In Sec.~\ref{II}, we briefly discuss the generation of Haar uniform random states, the probability distributions corresponding to the disorders inserted, and the measures employed to compute quantum entanglement.
+A short discussion of disorder insertion and its averaging is also given there.
+Also present there is a brief discussion on skewness and kurtosis of a distribution.
 In Sec.~\ref{III}, we discuss the entanglement distributions obtained for bipartite and tripartite Haar-uniformly generated pure states, with and without disorder.
 Several cases are considered, and are given in separate subsections.
 Noisy versions of the input states are also used, that lead to mixed states, and these analyses appear in Secs.~\ref{durbar-dui} and \ref{durbar-chhoi}.
 A conclusion is presented in Sec.~\ref{IV}.